| 29

 bearing must of the supporters' frustration.

-brought an angry response from the travelling faithful.
+an angry response from the travelling faithful.
+Although

-Although he didn't do a great deal he's the kind of
+he didn't do a great deal he's the kind of player who'll

-player who'll turn a game given half a chance.
-John
+turn a game given half a chance.
+John Murphy for Rimmer

-Murphy for Rimmer (who'd run his legs of all afternoon)
+(who'd run his legs of all afternoon) might have been

-with a free kick from Clark that rattled the bar, then
+a free kick from Clark that rattled the bar, then Rod

 Rimmer went close in the dying minutes as City pushed